chippyash/Strong-Type/README.md

 [![Coverage Status](https://coveralls.io/repos/chippyash/Strong-Type/badge.png)](https://coveralls.io/r/chippyash/Strong-Type)

 See above request for help: gmp is not being tested at the present time by the Travis CI servers.
 The gmp specific tests do run locally - I promise!
+See the Test Contract in the docs directory.

 ## What?